Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 18

-**Goal:** The password for the next level is stored in a file readme in the homedirectory.
-Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.
+**Goal:** The password for the next level is stored in a file `readme` in the homedirectory.
+Unfortunately, someone has modified `.bashrc` to log you out when you log in with `SSH`.

-Well Took a lot of time searching the `ssh` man pages eventually had to do a quick google search on how to open ssh with other shell like sh and got the answer.
+This challenge required logging in via `SSH` using a different shell.
+I spent considerable time exploring the ssh man pages but eventually resorted to a quick web search to find the solution.
+By using the `-t` flag, I was able to `force pseudo-terminal allocation` and launch a different shell (sh), which allowed me to access the `readme` file:

 ```bash
 ssh bandit18@bandit.labs.overthewire.org -p 2220 -t sh